MartinLHazelton/transportation/README.md

 ## Install

-DynamicLatticeBasis is most easily installed from GitHub using devtools:
+#transportation# is most easily installed from GitHub using devtools:

 ```
 install.packages("devtools")